TEXT-S&P summary: Swisscom AG

 S&P base-case operating scenario

-In our base-case assessment, we anticipate that Swisscom’s revenue will contract in 2012 and 2013 at an annual low single-digit rate.
-We believe that prices will continue to erode in the Swiss market, and will likely slip further at Fastweb because of the depressed Italian economy and competitive pricing.
-Increased commoditization of voice products and the proliferation of flat-rate bundled services will likely accentuate price pressures.
-However, the increased take-up of TV products in the fixed-line business and soaring mobile data traffic should provide some relief.
+In our base-case assessment, we anticipate that Swisscom will post low-single-digit revenue and EBITDA declines in 2012 and 2013.
+We believe Swisscom will likely encounter continued price erosion in the Swiss market, and further revenue slippage at Fastweb, stemming from a combination of the depressed Italian economy and competitive pricing.
+Increased commoditization of voice products and the proliferation of flat-rate bundled services will likely accentuate price pressures in our view, while increased take-up of TV products on the fixed-line side and soaring mobile data traffic should partly cushion this trend.

-We anticipate that overall EBITDA will decline at an annual low single-digit rate in 2012 and 2013.
-Although we see some slight margin erosion, we think that Swisscom will continue to leverage its strong domestic position and scale so that it can maintain its industry-leading domestic EBITDA margin close to the middle of the 40%-50% range, even factoring in dilution from the less profitable Fastweb business.

 Our base case does not factor in the potential effects of euro fluctuations against the Swiss franc, which are difficult to predict.
-But we note that further depreciation of the euro against Swiss franc could reduce overall revenues and EBITDA.
-In the first half 2012, an improved EBITDA margin cushioned the negative currency impact.
+But we note that overall revenues and EBITDA could be negatively affected if the euro depreciated further against the Swiss franc.

+We have factored in some slight margin erosion over 2012-2013, but we think that Swisscom will continue to leverage its strong domestic position and scale, consequently maintaining industry leading domestic EBITDA margin close to the middle of the 40%-50% range.
+Including the less profitable Fastweb business, overall EBITDA margin should be around 40% in 2012-2013.

 S&P base-case cash flow and capital-structure scenario

-We believe that Swisscom will generate robust free cash flow at close to 15% of revenue excluding outlays for spectrum.
-That said, we think fixed outlays will be large at close to 20% of revenues.
-That’s because of the group’s strategic focus on maintaining the superiority of its network to cater to quality-sensitive customers and tackle increasing mobile data traffic.
-In addition, free cash flow will take a one-time hit from the Swiss franc (CHF) 360 million cost of buying spectrum this year.
+We believe that Swisscom will generate robust free cash flows in the future, at around 15% of revenues on average.
+That said, we think fixed outlays will be heavy at close to 20% of revenues, reflecting the group’s strategic focus on maintaining the superiority of its network over its competitors’, in order to cater to quality sensitive customers and tackle increasing mobile data traffic.
+In addition, a nonrecurrent Swiss franc (CHF)360 million cost for the acquisition of spectrum in 2012 will temporarily drag down free cash flow this year.

-Our adjusted debt-to-EBITDA ratio for Swisscom in 2012 and 2013 will likely stand at or close to the 2.5x maximum guideline we consider adequate for the rating.
-This compares with 2.4x at year-end 2011, itself somewhat higher than in 2010, depressed by a large pension deficit charge under International Financial Reporting Standards (IFRS) on the back of lower discounting rates.
+We think the group’s Standard & Poor’s adjusted debt-to-EBITDA ratio will in 2012-2013 stand at or close to the 2.5x maximum guideline we consider adequate for the rating.
+This is versus the year-end 2011 figure of 2.4x, hit by a large pension deficit charge under International Financial Reporting Standards (IFRS) on the back of lower discounting rates.
+Our recently revised assessment of Swisscom’s financial risk profile as intermediate reflects the headroom, now lower than what we previously forecast, within the rating parameters.

-Overall, we anticipate that Swisscom will generate only modest discretionary cash flow in 2012 because of one-off spending to acquire spectrum, which will then rebound in 2013.
-This should enable Swisscom to wind down absolute debt this year, and to a greater extent after that, and reconstitute some headroom within its rating category.
+Overall, we anticipate that Swisscom will generate only modest discretionary cash flows in 2012, while experiencing a rebound from 2013 owing to one-off spending to acquire spectrum.
+This should enable Swisscom to reduce absolute debt from 2013 onward to a greater extent than what we anticipate in 2012, and reconstitute large headroom within its rating category.

 Liquidity

-We assess Swisscom’s liquidity as “strong” under our criteria.
-We believe the group will more than cover its needs for the coming years, even in the event of a sharp, unexpected decline in EBITDA.
-We anticipate liquidity sources will exceed funding needs by more than 1.5x in the next 12 months and by more than 1.0x in the next 24 months.
+We consider Swisscom’s liquidity to be strong under our criteria.
+We believe that the group can more than cover its needs for the coming years, even in the event of a sharp, unexpected decline in EBITDA.

-In addition, we think management has and will keep a strong track record of proactive refinancing.
+In addition, we think management has a strong track record of proactive refinancing, that it will likely maintain, ahead of increasing annual debt maturities to around CHF1.5 billion in 2014-2016.

-We estimate Swisscom’s liquidity sources over the next 12 months from June 30, 2012, at about CHF6 billion.
-These mainly include:
+We anticipate that Swisscom’s liquidity sources (including cash, funds from operations (FFO), and credit facility availability) over the next 12 and 24 months should exceed its uses by about 1.5x.

--- Consistent and robust funds from operations (FFO) of CHF3.5 billion-4 billion;
+Our 2012-2013 liquidity assessment is based on our anticipation of the following sources and uses:

 Outlook